dotnet/docs-maui/docs/macos/deployment/publish-outside-app-store.md

 <!-- 1.
 Configure the App ID.
 For more information, see [Configure the App ID](#configure-the-app-id).
 IS THIS REALLY REQUIRED???
 1. Create a provisioning profile.
 For more information, see [Create a provisioning profile](#create-a-provisioning-profile). -->

 After provisioning and publishing your app, it must be notarized SOMETHING ABOUT GATEKEEPER HERE.
+MORE WAFFLE HERE ABOUT WHAT YOU DO AFTER PROVISIONING AND PUBLISHING.

 [!INCLUDE [Create a certificate signing request](../includes/certificate-signing-request.md)]